ShiftyChesh/UnrealModSkeletonFixer/README.md

 if you want to understand the technical side of what this tool does, check out the file "pythonfiles/Unreal Skeletons Technical Stuff.txt"

 ### How To Use:
-Double-click on the "ModBuilder.bat" file, and it will work automatically if the config setup steps have been completed.
+Double-click on the "ModBuilder.bat" file, and it will work automatically, once the config setup steps have been completed (see section: Config Setup)

 ## Mod Building Automation
 This may seem out of place for a tool that's only supposed to mod skeleton files,